 Research demonstrates that having children attempt to write/draw letters from memory is an effective strategy when trying to teach or trying to improve letter formation.

 2. Stencil – Write the letters/numbers in stencils to naturally practice correct formation

-4. Use the Wet-Dry-Try Method
+5. Use the Wet-Dry-Try Method

 Here is an image of the app.

 For example, describe what a letter looks like-“a B has a straight line and two curves coming out to the right, a C looks like a crescent moon, an E looks like a comb with some missing teeth, a V is two slanted lines that meet at the bottom, etc.

 Mnemonic devices are research-based techniques a person can use to help them improve their ability to remember something.
 Here are some examples of mnemonic devices for b/d reversals.

-9. Write letters in clay with the point or back end of a pencil/pen or other carving tool.
-This will allow your child to feel resistance when writing which is helpful for feeling letter formation and building hand strength.
+Your child can use the point or back end of a pencil/pen or other carving tool.
+This will allow them to feel resistance when writing which is helpful for feeling letter formations and building hand strength.

-10. Incorporate music and movement into learning
+11. Incorporate music and movement into learning

 Here is a fun song that has the letters of the alphabet singing, dancing, and waving!